-- Shame and Low self-esteem:
+- Shame and low self-esteem:

 Not feeling that you’re good enough or comparing yourself to others is a sign of low self-esteem.
 Sometimes it may seem that someone thinks highly of themselves, but it’s only a camouflage for really feeling unlovable or inadequate.
 Underneath, usually hidden from consciousness, or feelings of shame.

 There is nothing wrong with wanting to please someone you care about, but the difference with co-dependents is they usually don’t think they have a choice.
-Saying “No” can cause them anxiety, and some co-dependents have a hard time saying “No” to anyone.
+Saying “no” can cause them anxiety, and some co-dependents have a hard time saying “no” to anyone.
 They go out of their way and sacrifice their own needs to accommodate other people.

-- Poor Boundaries
+- Poor boundaries:

 Boundaries could be described as an imaginary line between you and others.
 It divides up what’s yours and somebody else’s, and that applies not only to your body, money, and belongings but also to your feelings, thoughts, and needs.
 It is in this area in particular where co-dependents can get into trouble.
 They have blurry or weak boundaries between themselves and others.
-They feel they need to take on responsibility for other people’s feelings and problems or blame their own on someone else.
+They feel the need to take on responsibility for other people’s feelings and problems or blame their own on someone else.